A QUESTION OF MESSIANIC

 Q. But even if you find perfect, or near-perfect people, you can never know how they're going to turn out?

-Q. The whole concept of an "order" -- if I can change the subject for a minute -- is very new to most Christians.
+Q. The whole concept of an 'order' -- if I can change the subject for a minute -- is very new to most Christians.
 It sounds rigid, almost monastical.
 What is the truth of the matter?

-A. The idea of an "order" or "discipline" is as Christian as Christian can be!
+A. The idea of an 'order' or 'discipline' is as Christian or Messianic as Christian or Messianic can be!
 In the New International Version of the Bible the writer of Hebrews compares the Old Covenant with the New and describes the New Covenant as a "new Order" (Heb.9:10).
 I realise that in our liberal, democratic world the whole idea of an "order" smacks of totalitarianism or rigid Catholic monasticism.
 And as a result western Protestant Christianity has become incredibly watered down.
-Why, the whole concept of the "New Testament" is incredibly "orderly", if you will.
-A "testament" is a will or a legality made valid by the blood of Christ.
-The Old Testament was sealed or ratified by God's Word, but the New Testament by the Son of God's blood.
+Why, the whole concept of the 'New Testament' is incredibly 'orderly', if you will.
+A 'testament' is a will or a legality made valid by the blood of Messiah.
+The Tanakh (Old Testament) was sealed or ratified by the Davar Elohim (God's Word), but the New Testament by the Son of Elohim's (God's) blood.

-Q. How does one "put salvation to work"?
+Q. How does one 'put salvation to work'?

 A. Let me give you an illustration.
 Let's say that I want to go to the moon.
 I can't get there by wishful thinking or getting my car out the garage.
 The only way to get to the moon is by spaceship.
 There is an enormous gulf between the earth and the moon which earth-bound vehicles cannot bridge.